 Escape to the serenity of Ngā Manu and be surrounded by nature.
-Enjoy the Reserve without other visitors and experience an unforgettable dawn chorus in the morning.
+Imagine wandering through the Reserve as evening falls and waking to the wetland chorus.

 To book please call us on 04 2934131.

-Theo’s Cottage is set inside Ngā Manu Nature Reserve and provides a wonderful, unique short stay-over option for visitors to Kāpiti.
-Self-contained, sleeping a maximum of 4 people.
+Theo’s Cottage is set inside Ngā Manu Nature Reserve and provides a wonderful, unique stay-over option for visitors to Kāpiti.
+Self-contained, sleeping a maximum of 4 people with linen and towels provided.
 Enjoy bird-watching from the comfort of your living room or deck with a view out over the main pond.
 Located just five minutes drive from shops, bakery, takeaway, cafes/bars, outdoor summer pool, parks, numerous bush walks, stunning beach and river it makes for the perfect get-away.

 - 2 single beds in a private room.